Large Language Models for Multi-Robot Systems: A Survey: Introduction

-We structured our survey paper as follows to better provide a comprehensive introduction to researchers interested in applying LLMs to MRS. Sec.~\ref{sec:2-back} lays the background for the MRS and LLMs for individuals to understand the topics better.
-Also, we summarize and compare several other existing survey papers about applying LLMs in robotics systems and multi-agent systems in general and explain the necessity of our work on MRS. Then, Sec.~\ref{sec:3-comm} reviews the communication structure among the LLMs in the MRS. After that, we review the usage of LLMs in three levels: (1) high-level task allocation and planning, (2) mid-level motion planning, and (3) low-level action execution in Sec.~\ref{sec:4-LLM-MRS}.
+We structure our survey paper as follows to better provide a comprehensive introduction to researchers interested in applying LLMs to MRS. Sec.~\ref{sec:2-back} lays the background for the MRS and LLMs for individuals to understand the topics better.
+Also, we summarize and compare several other existing survey papers about applying LLMs in robotics systems and MAS in general and explain the necessity of our work on MRS. Then, Sec.~\ref{sec:3-comm} reviews the communication structure among the LLMs in the MRS. After that, we review the usage of LLMs at four levels: (1) high-level task allocation and planning, (2) mid-level motion planning, (3) low-level action generation, and (4) human intervention in Sec.~\ref{sec:4-LLM-MRS}.
 Following reviewing the usage of LLMs, we review based on the applications of the MRS embodied by the LLMs in the real world in Sec.~\ref{sec:5-application}.
 In Sec.~\ref{sec:6-benchmark}, we summarize the existing benchmark standards for evaluating the performance of LLMs in MRS and the existing simulation environments.
-In Sec.~\ref{sec:7-discussion}, we identify the challenges and limitations we face and the opportunities and future directions to enhance the LLMs' ability to handle MRS coordination and decision-making.
-Finally, we conclude our paper in Sec.~\ref{sec:8-conclusion}.
+In Sec.~\ref{sec:7-discussion}, we identify the challenges and limitations we face and the opportunities and future directions to enhance the LLMs' ability to handle MRS coordination and decision-making, including a comparative analysis of deployment-relevant factors such as latency, replanning, and communication across representative systems, and a focused discussion of the sim-to-real gap in LLM-based MRS. Finally, we conclude our paper in Sec.~\ref{sec:8-conclusion}.